cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Walkthrough Object Comparisons in JavaScript**
-  - Objects with the same values are not equal to one another under strict and loose comparison.
-This is because objects are values stored in memory, each in a different location... when we are comparing we are comparing the places in memory and not the values we see with our eyes
+  - Objects with the same values are not equal under strict and loose comparison.
+This is because objects are values stored in memory, each in a different location... when we are comparing, we are comparing the places in memory and not the values we see with our eyes
   - Properties that result in the same value can be "truthy" when compared

 ```jsx